Workflows

 Anvil is not a dashboard.
 It doesn't have a UI of its own.
 The layer customers and teams interact with is Forge — the cockpit that renders workflow state visually, surfaces review gates as native UI elements, and lets a supervisor approve or intervene from any device.

 Temper uses Anvil to structure its measurement and experiment workflows.
-Forge uses Anvil to enforce spec-first, test-driven development across every track.
-When Foundry builds a custom tool for a customer, that tool's operational workflows — the review queues, approval chains, and exception-handling steps — are Anvil definitions running invisibly underneath.
-The full picture is on the platform page.
+Forge uses Anvil to enforce spec-first development across every track.
+When Foundry builds a custom tool for a customer, that tool's review queues, approval chains, and exception-handling steps are Anvil definitions running underneath.
+Full picture: platform page.

 See how Foundry deploys this for you.